kraudy/MasterCompiler/docs/Spec.md

 When an exception occurs, we follow the unix philosophy: fail loud and early.
 All exceptions are raised and all the context information (if available) is encapsulated to show the full stack and state of things before the error.

 This spec has a default hooks to set default params values for every target in the spec.
+If the params is not valid for a compilation command, it is just ignored.

-This will give us an error because MC will look for the source member inside QRPGLESRC (default source pf) and it does not exists.
+This example will give us an error because MC will look for the source member inside QRPGLESRC (default source pf) and it does not exists.

 ```yaml
 defaults: